rasmusfreund/bioinf-prog-course/book/chapters/python/working_with_data_files.md

 Lets break down what happened:

-1. You used the `open` builtin function to open a file called workfile.txt in *reading* mode using the `'r'` as the second argument.
+1. You used the `open` builtin function to open a file called "workfile.txt in *reading* mode using the `'r'` as the second argument.
 2. You then read the content of the file using the `read` method, which return the contents as a string.
 3. You printed the string.
 4. You closed the file using the `close` method of the file object.